 Age is a critical factor in determining the holder of the presidency of the United States.
 According to the American Constitution, the president must be at least 35 years old at the point of assuming the office.
 By virtue of the Twelfth Amendment, the Vice President is also required to be at least 35 years old.
 On the contrary, other constitutional office holders like Senators are required to have attained the age of 30 years while the Representatives should be at least 25 years old before they can run for the office.
 The framers of the Constitution established the age limit alongside other qualification to increase the chances of electing a person of patriotism, sound judgment, and of civic virtue.

 Age: More Than Just a Number

-Although John F Kennedy was the youngest person to be elected president of the US, he wasn’t the youngest to hold that title.
-Theodore Roosevelt became the youngest president to take the oath of office at the age of 42 years following the assassination of President William McKinley.
+John F Kennedy was elected as president at the age of 43 years and served for just 1,036 days before his assassination in 1963, one of the shortest terms in office.
+Although John F Kennedy was the youngest person to be elected president of the US, Theodore Roosevelt became the youngest president to take the oath of office at the age of 42 years following the assassination of President William McKinley.
 He became popular for his progressive reforms and building of the Panama Canal.
-John F Kennedy was elected as president at the age of 43 years and served for six years before his assassination in 1963.
 Bill Clinton was sworn into office at the age of 46 years and served two full terms, achieving a budget surplus in the process.
 Ulysses Grant and Barrack Obama complete the list of top five youngest presidents of the US with each taking over the presidency at the age of 46 and 47 years respectively.